 “The CEH credential certifies individuals in the specific network security discipline of Ethical Hacking from a vendor-neutral perspective.”

 The EC-CSA presents candidates with a distinguishable set of comprehensive methodologies that broadly cover different penetration testing requirements across different industries and verticals.
-A security credential like no other, the EC-CSA is often required by companies for mid-level penetration testing roles where the salary offerings are well into triple figures.

 There’s Serious Money in Cyber Security